What do clients want to know about the customer experience?

 The usual ways of measuring customer perception are based on simplistic, non-scientific renderings of customer satisfaction and customer service.
 But “simplistic” doesn’t tell you how to improve.
 Our objective methods capture the nuances of the customer experience and translate those nuances into detailed next steps.

-What are some of the methods you use for measuring customer perception?
+What are some of the methods you use for measuring the customer experience?

-If I ignore customer perception, is it really going to hurt me?
+If I ignore the customer experience, is it really going to hurt me?

-Yes, not only are you losing opportunities to impress your customers, but you’re also increasing the risk of poor reviews, and customers bad-mouthing you.
+Yes, not only are you losing opportunities to impress your customers, but you’re also increasing the risk of poor reviews.

 Our Customer Service Evaluations track your gaps, friction points, and missed opportunities – and show you how to improve.
-On average, an Interaction Metrics Customer Service Evaluation pinpoints 19 areas that are either under-performing or that are not demonstrating your brand in the best possible light.
-Moreover, you’ll have statistically valid metrics and reliable facts that you can share with your team and stakeholders.
+On average, our Service Evaluations pinpoint 19 under-performing areas that affect customers’ reactions.
+Our Evaluations also give you statistically valid metrics and facts that you can share with stakeholders.

 What could you add to our in-house customer satisfaction survey program?